Hypernova-Oy/koha-plugin-incremental-pattern-barcode-generator/README.md

 "PRE" is desired prefix, "SUF" is desired SUF, and 000000000000 represents the amount of numbers your barcode has (length of barcode excluding prefix and suffix).

+## Known issues

+Suffix does not work when adding multiple copies of an item.
+Thus we do not recommend using suffix.